0chroma/recipra/README.md

 Recipra's goal is to allow the layperson to easily make a cooperative community.
 Communities built with Recipra can be customized with functionality like chat, voice calls, and events, and can even be extended with custom plugins.
 Communities on Recipra don't require a moderation team, making it relatively stress-free to create one.
 They also don't require hosting, making it easy for non-technical people and free from the influence and privacy violations of privately owned and monetized platforms.

+## Help Needed

+Since this is a fairly ambitious project, it can use as many volunteers as possible!
+If you think you can help, don't be afraid to reach out!

 ## FAQ

 ### Why aren't there things like admins and moderators?
 How will communities stay civil?